 Did you find any sort of stigma around PCOS and/or its symptoms?

 With regards to my period cramps, everyone was always very understanding.
-However my relationship with my parents growing up was fairly rocky due to my mood swings and low mood.
+However, my relationship with my parents growing up was fairly rocky due to my mood swings and low mood.
 It definitely affected my home life and my parents would get very frustrated with me.
 I don’t blame them, as I was a bit of a nightmare, but in hindsight we wished we could have spotted that it was some kind of hormonal imbalance playing havoc.
-I think hormonal imbalances in women of all ages are completely overlooked, and doctors certainly don’t seem to be paying enough attention to the symptoms.
+I think hormonal imbalances in people of all ages are completely overlooked, and doctors certainly don’t seem to be paying enough attention to the symptoms.

 Why have you shared your story?

 Stay strong and keep positive!
 Although it feels like the end of the world, things do get better, and you take things into your own hands to ease your symptoms.
 I think my biggest piece of advice is to start treating your body well and focus on eating a healthy diet and keeping active.
-Just remember you’re not the only one out there dealing with PCOS, and there’s lots of women both online and offline that you can talk to.
+Just remember you’re not the only one out there dealing with PCOS, and there’s lots of people both online and offline that you can talk to.

-As a pocket sized Brit living in Singapore, Georgia splits her time between making lifestyle and travel videos, exploring the nooks and crooks of Singapore, and vlogging her life as an ‘inside-outsider’ on her namesake Youtube Channel.
+As a pocket sized Brit living in Singapore, Georgia splits her time between making lifestyle and travel videos, exploring the nooks and crooks of Singapore, and vlogging her life as an ‘inside-outsider’ on her namesake YouTube Channel.